Akash007670/CC-OF-JS/README.md

 This repository is based on learning core concept of javascript from youtube channel named Akshay saini.
-The playlist name is Namaste javascript.
+The playlist name is core concept of javascript.